Damar Hamlin

 Damar Romeyelle Hamlin (/də'mɑːr/; born March 24, 1998) is an American professional football safety for the Buffalo Bills of the National Football League (NFL).
 He played college football for the Pittsburgh Panthers and was selected by the Bills in the sixth round of the 2021 NFL draft.
-Hamlin spent most of his rookie season as a backup before becoming a starter in 2022 following a season-ending injury to Micah Hyde.
+Hamlin spent most of his rookie season as a backup before becoming a starter in 2022 after Micah Hyde suffered a season ending injury.

 During a Monday Night Football game against the Cincinnati Bengals on January 2, 2023, Hamlin suffered a cardiac arrest after making a tackle, and he was hospitalized in critical condition.
 He was released from the hospital nine days later and eventually returned to professional football.

 Early life

 Hamlin was raised in McKees Rocks, Pennsylvania.
 He attended Central Catholic High School in Pittsburgh, Pennsylvania.
 He was named first-team All-State and the Class AAAA Defensive Player of the Year.